fawadmz/SubtlePatterns/README.md

 SubtlePatterns
 ===============

+This is a fork of the popular pattern from subtlepatterns.com , I will add additions of my own in this fork.

+Enjoy using the patterns in your projects. her you go with license of original patters, my additions also come with same license as the original

 All the patterns from www.subtlepatterns.com - including the famous Photoshop .pat file

 If you need Base64 versions of the patterns you can use this generator: